scalameta/metals/docs/features/scripts.md

 ### Working with a script

-Whenever, Metals opens a script file with `*.sc` extension, but only when it's not `*.worksheet.sc` or a build server is not already started for it, users will be prompted to choose whether they want to use [Ammonite](http://ammonite.io/) or [Scala CLI](https://scala-cli.virtuslab.org/) to power the script.
+Whenever, Metals opens a script file with `*.sc` extension, but only when it's not `*.worksheet.sc` or a build server has not already started for it, users will be prompted to choose whether they want to use [Ammonite](http://ammonite.io/) or [Scala CLI](https://scala-cli.virtuslab.org/) to power the script.